floscodes/go-http-router/README.md

 **Whenever allowing CORS it is highly recommended to define the allowed methods, otherwise all methods will be accepted!**

+However, custom CORS heraders could be set by yourself at anytime in your handler functions.

 ```go
 router.Handle("/api", api).AllowCORS(true).Methods("GET")
 ```